apache/incubator-kie-kogito-examples/serverless-workflow-examples/serverless-workflow-error-quarkus/README.md

 Hence, this workflow expects JSON input containing a natural number.
 This number is passed using a service operation to `EvenService` java class.
 If the number is even, the workflow moves to the next defined state, injecting "even" `numberType`.
 But if the number is odd, the class throws an `IllegalArgumentException`.
 This exception is handled and redirected to odd inject node by using [inline workflow error handling](https://github.com/serverlessworkflow/specification/blob/main/specification.md#Workflow-Error-Handling).
 This basically consists on adding `onErrors` field, where the expected exception is specified in `code` and the target state (a node injecting "odd" `numberType`) in `transition`.
 Finally, both execution paths finish on the same node, which prints the calculated `eventType`.

+As per 0.8 version of the specification, there is no standard way to set a process in error.
+To do that, users can use a custom metadata key called `errorMessage` which will contain either the error message to be associated to the process instance or an expression that returns the error message to associated to the process instance.
+In addition to the workflow described before, this example includes a file called `errorWithMEtadata.sw.json` that illustrate the usage of such metadata.

 ## Installing and Running